microsoft/azure-spring-apps-training/00-setup-your-environment/README.md

 ## Creating Azure Resources

-To save time, we provide an ARM template for creating all the Azure resources you will need for this lab other than the Azure Spring Cloud instance itself.
+To save time, we provide an ARM template for creating all the Azure resources you will need for this lab other than the Azure Spring Apps instance itself.
 Use the Deploy to Azure button below.

 > 💡 Use the following settings for deploying the Azure Template:
 >
 > * Create a new resource group.
-> * In the location field, select the nearest region from [the list of regions where Azure Spring Cloud is available](https://azure.microsoft.com/global-infrastructure/services/?products=spring-cloud&regions=all).
+> * In the location field, select the nearest region from [the list of regions where Azure Spring Apps is available](https://azure.microsoft.com/global-infrastructure/services/?products=spring-cloud&regions=all).
 > * Save the MySQL password you specify in this step.
 You will need it in section 6.
 If you don't set one, it will be `super$ecr3t`.

 [![Deploy to Azure](media/deploybutton.svg)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2Fazure-spring-cloud-training%2Fmaster%2F00-setup-your-environment%2Fazuredeploy.json?WT.mc_id=azurespringcloud-github-judubois)